Small sunroom decorating ideas…and adding paint and lighting.

 We built a simple adapter box out of scrap wood and painted it with ceiling paint.

 A bit of insulation was added in the hole in the ceiling, then we attached our box and hung the new chandelier.

 With the paint and lighting done, we tackled one last electrical project…which was to check the wiring and replace all of the outlets and light switches.

-Finally, it was time to put the room back together.
+Finally, it was time to put the room back together and decorate.
 I wanted to try a different layout so we moved the sectional to the other side of the room and laid the rug.
 This room is really small, and the sectional is pretty big, so we don’t have many styling options.
 This sofa isn’t ideal for this size of a room, but it’ll do for now.